tmpfs/async-validate/README.md

 A descriptor defines the validation rules as a map of fields to rules.

-This section describes the rule fields recognised by the module plugins, typically you would create a type plugin so that the type is reusable but you may also inline rule functions:

 #### Type Constants

-Indicates the `type` of validator to use.
-A type corresponds to a plugin function and the plugin should have been loaded.
+Indicates the `type` of validator to use, a type corresponds to a plugin function and the plugin should have been loaded.

 Recognised type values are: